A History of Hanover Park

 -

-March 5: A little-known band named Cheap Trick plays their first of two nights at the nightclub "The Camel's Hump" on Jensen Boulevard (the building had previously housed the nightclub called "Concept One").
+March 5: A little-known band named Cheap Trick played their first of two nights at the nightclub "The Camel's Hump" on Jensen Boulevard (the building had previously housed the nightclub called "Concept One").
 Cheap Trick released their first album in 1977 and later gained mainstream success.
 Their hits include "Surrender," "I Want You to Want Me," "Dream Police," and "The Flame."

 -